Title I Parent and Family Engagement Policy

 - Work jointly with parents to develop a school-level Family Engagement Policy and School-Home Compact and to ensure these meet the requirements of the ESEA.
 These documents will be reviewed and distributed to parents annually, revised, at least, every two years, and translated for accessibility for all parents.

-- Collect and share family engagement strategies taking place in schools through resources such as the Family Engagement Ideas Notebook.
+- Collaborate with Family and School Partnerships to collect and share family engagement strategies taking place in schools through resources such as the Family Engagement Ideas Notebook.

 Coordination and Assistance

-A. Each Title I school will actively involve parents in their school improvement planning process and in the review and revision of the school-level Family Engagement Policy and School-Home Compact.
+A. Each Title I school will actively involve parents in their school improvement planning process and in the review and revision of the school-level Parent and Family Engagement Policy and Compact, and School Improvement and Innovation Plan (SIIP).

 B. Central Title I staff will: